 According to the National Youth Sports Safety Foundation (NYSSF) mouthguards play a vital role in protecting teeth.
 Players are 60% more likely to experience dental trauma in the form of a cracked tooth when no mouthguard is worn.
 A properly fitted custom mouthguard is best.
 The International Academy of Sports Dentistry defines that as one that provides adequate support for posterior teeth.

 Emergency Dentistry plays a significant role in saving teeth as more people take to the playing fields.
-When you need dental care of any sort, call The Smile Artisans.
+When you need a dentist in Cypress or surrounding areas, call The Smile Artisans.
 We provide convenient, high quality dental care.